-Louise Doughty is the author of ten novels including Platform Seven, recently filmed for ITV; Black Water, a New York Times Notable Book of the Year; the bestseller Apple Tree Yard, adapted for BBC One; and Whatever You Love, nominated for the Costa Novel Award and the Women’s Prize for fiction.
+Louise Doughty is the author of ten novels, most recently A Bird in Winter, published by Faber & Faber UK Ltd in August of last year.
+Her previous books include Platform Seven, filmed for ITVX and broadcast on 7th December 2023; Black Water, a New York Times Notable Book of the Year; the bestseller Apple Tree Yard, adapted for BBC One; and Whatever You Love, nominated for the Costa Novel Award and the Women’s Prize for fiction.
 She has been nominated for many other prizes including the Sunday Times Short Story Prize and the CWA Silver Dagger, along with creating and writing the hit BBC drama Crossfire.
 Her work has been translated into thirty languages.
-Her latest novel, A Bird in Winter, will be published by Faber & Faber in August 2023.

-Platform Seven was released by Faber & Faber UK on 22nd August 2019.
-The UK paperback was published on 30th April 2020, order here.
-It is currently in post-production as a four-part drama for ITV, due for broadcast later in 2023
+Platform Seven was released by Faber & Faber UK on 22nd August 2019 and the UK paperback was published on 30th April 2020, order here.
+A four-part TV adaptation was broadcast by ITVX on 7th December 2023

 More details about Platform Seven here.